Beyond Hummer EV: Fully electric GMC pickup confirmed

 Although the Hummer EV is shaping up to be a rather exclusive offering, the full-size electric trucks are shaping up to be more accessible.
 GM CEO Mary Barra confirmed in April that the Silverado EV would be “a high-volume entry.”

 The Silverado EV, which has been teased several times and shows an Avalanche-like angled cutline at the front of the bed, will offer more than 400 miles of range and will be built at GM’s Detroit-Hamtramck plant, renamed Factory Zero.
 Hummer EV chief engineer Al Oppenheiser said the long-range electric truck would share the Hummer EV’s “structural sandwich” approach rather than the existing Silverado’s body-on-frame design.
-Simply put, it’s down to packaging, and to get over 400 miles out of a full-size truck, it’s not an easy fit between frame rails.
+Simply put, it’s down to packaging, and the space between frame rails couldn't accommodate all the necessary battery cells without compromising the 400-mile range target.

 GM chief EV officer Travis Hester with Chevrolet electric truck